(Please do not "request to share". There is no hidden information).

 Founder and principal instructor: Thanh V. Huynh, M.D.

 This course is designed for people new to this practice, with the aim of introducing principal aspects of the traditional Mindfulness Meditation (vipassana/insight meditation) in a secular way.
-However, some experienced practitioners (including MBSR instructors/teachers) find it helpful in reviewing and clarifying many aspects of the mindfulness practice.
+However, some experienced practitioners (including MBSR instructors/teachers) find it helpful in reviewing and clarifying many aspects of the mindfulness practice, particularly the Four Foundations of Mindfulness.

 (Please also read other topics in the Navigation menu near the top left of the page, at least "Introduction to Mindfulness".)